skmohammadasem/Salary-management/README.md

 I developed this project using sql,php,html,css,bootstrap.
-This is web an application
+This is website base application